 If the amount paid on the redemption or liquidation is equal to or less than the amount of the CUCA attributable to the redeemed or liquidated shares, no deemed dividend will result under Article 78 of the LISR.
 In effect, the redemption payment in this instance is treated for Mexican tax purposes as a tax-free return of capital.
 Under Article 78, section I, if the amount paid on the redemption or liquidation is greater than the CUCA attributable to the redeemed or liquidated shares, the excess of the payment over the CUCA attributable to the shares is treated as a deemed dividend.

 However, the deemed dividend under Article 78, section I, of the LISR will not give rise to Mexican tax to the extent it is attributable to CUFIN and Reinvested CUFIN.
 For this purpose, the determination of the extent to which an income distribution triggered by Article 78, section I is attributable to CUFIN is required to be made on a per share basis (i.e., the amount of the Article 78, section I, income distribution per share is compared to the total amount of CUFIN and reinvested CUFIN per share).
 Thus, only the pro rata share of the CUFIN relating to the percentage interest of the redeemed or liquidated shares is taken into account, rather than 100% of the CUFIN balances.
 This is a deviation from the normal rule, which looks at the taxability of a dividend distribution by referring to the aggregate CUFIN balances of the distributing company.
 The portion of the deemed dividend in excess of CUFIN is treated as an excess distribution that is subject to Mexican tax.
-The tax is determined by first grossing up the excess deemed distribution by 1.4286 and then taxing at the rate of 30%.
+The tax is determined by first grossing up the excess deemed distribution by 1.4286 and then taxing it at the rate of 30%.

+c.
+Deemed Distribution Where Company Book Value Exceeds Capital Account

 In addition to the redemption rule described above, an additional rule in Article 78, Section II of the LISR provides that a Mexican company that makes a payment to a shareholder(s) on the redemption or liquidation of its shares is treated as having paid a deemed dividend to the extent the company's book value (i.e., net equity), as determined under Mexican Generally Accepted Accounting Principles (GAAP) and adjusted for inflation, exceeds its CUCA.
 The purpose of this rule is to impose Mexican tax on the redemption or liquidation payment to the extent it is attributable to retained earnings.
 This measurement is done for the balances of the distributing company as a whole, not on a per share basis.